qubic-li/.github/profile/README.md

 Join us on discord https://discord.gg/FR32V3fyBW for support and feedback.

+## System Status
+If you feel something is wrong.
+Check the current system status on [up.qubic.li](https://up.qubic.li/).

 # Qubic AI Training
 If you want to participate in Qubic's AI Training.
 You are welcome to join to one of our pools.